Connecting pregnant women to emergency care in rural regions of Africa.

 Every pregnant woman has a right to quality care

-Thousands of pregnant women in rural areas of Africa are unable to travel to hospital in a pregnancy-related emergency.
-Our m-mama programme uses mobile technology to connect women to emergency transport.
+Thousands of pregnant women in rural areas of Africa are unable to travel to hospital in a pregnancy-related emergency and rates of maternal and newborn deaths remain stubbornly high.
+Our m-mama service uses mobile technology to connect women to emergency transport and save lives.

-Through m-mama, we are using mobile technology to connect pregnant women to care when they need it the most, and working to reduce rates of maternal mortality, identified as the number one health challenge by the United Nations’ Sustainable Development Goals.
+Through m-mama, we are using mobile technology to connect pregnant women to care when they need it the most, and so reduce maternal deaths, identified as the number one health challenge by the United Nations’ Sustainable Development Goals (SDGs), by as much as 38%.

 How it works

-The system uses a network of local taxi drivers to act as ‘taxi ambulances’ in areas where ambulances are rarely available:
+The m-mama system creates a network of local taxi drivers to act as ‘taxi ambulances’, in areas where ambulances are rarely available.
+With detailed referral plans for every clinic and village, the system provides critical management of emergency transport.

-When the patient makes a free call to a 24/7 dispatch centre, a call handler assesses the patient’s condition using the m-mama app, which indicates whether the patient needs transferring to a health facility.
+- When the patient makes a free call to a 24/7 dispatch centre, a call handler assesses the patient’s condition, using the m-mama app, designed for use on and off-line in rural areas.